saatvikrao/RFS-Service-using-Socket-Programming/README.md

 say Caesar cipher with offset 2.
 Example ARTZ will be substituted with CTVB
 3. Transpose → Revere the contents in a word by word manner.
 Example ARTZ will be substituted with ZTRA.

+## Instructions
+Download the server and client folder inside the assignment-1 folder.
+Two files, s.txt and up.txt, are sample files for testing the download and upload commands.
+Open two terminal windows.
+First, run the server.py file and then the client.py file.
+Once the connection is established, one can test the command inputs as specified in the Assignment document provided.
+Screenshots have also been provided for understanding the means to compile and execute the commands.